Talent scouting

 At a glance

-For: Pupils of secondary schools (secondary level II)
+For: Pupils of secondary schools (upper secondary level)

-Topics: Discovery of talents - regardless of school grades, development of student perspectives, support in choosing studies and careers; Support and advice from talent scouts, access to support instruments in the education system, close collaboration with teachers
+Topics: Discovering talents – independent of school grades, developing students' perspectives, support in choosing a course of study and career; guidance and advice from talent scouts, access to support instruments in the education system, close cooperation with teachers

-Joint project between RheinMain University of Applied Sciences and Philipps University of Marburg
+Joint project of RheinMain University of Applied Sciences and Philipps University of Marburg

 Location: RheinMain University of Applied Sciences and Philipps University of Marburg